wrench-project/wrench/doc/wrench_101.md

 processes upon  request, only ensuring that physical RAM capacity is not exceeded.
 In this particular case, the compute service is started on host `ComputeHost`.
 It has access to the compute resources of that same host (2nd argument).
 The third argument corresponds to the path of some scratch storage, i.e., storage in which data can be stored temporarily while a job runs.
-In this case the scratch storage specification is empty as host ComputeHost has no disk attached to it.
+In this case, the scratch storage specification is empty as host `ComputeHost` has no disk attached to it.
 (See the `examples/basic-examples/bare-metal-chain-scratch` example simulator, in which scratch storage is used).
-The last two arguments are maps (in this case both empty), that are used to configure properties of the compute service (see details in [this section below](@wrench-101-customizing-services)).
+The last two arguments are `std::map` objects (in this case both empty), that are used to configure properties of the compute service (see details in [this section below](@wrench-101-customizing-services)).

 The second service is a storage service:

 ~~~~~~~~~~~~~{.cpp}
 auto storage_service = simulation.add(new wrench::SimpleStorageService( "WMSHost", {"/"}, {{wrench::SimpleStorageServiceProperty::BUFFER_SIZE, "50000000"}}, {}));
 ~~~~~~~~~~~~~

-The `wrench::SimpleStorageService` class implements a  simulation of a remotely-accessible storage service on which files can be stored, copies, deleted, read, and written.
+The `wrench::SimpleStorageService` class implements a  simulation of a remotely-accessible storage service on which files can be stored, copied, deleted, read, and written.
 In this particular case, the storage service is  started on host `WMSHost`.
-It uses storage mounted as '/'.
+It uses storage mounted as `/`.
 The last two arguments, as for the compute service, are used to configure particular properties of the service.
 In this case, the service is configured to use a 50-MB buffer size to pipeline network and disk accesses